v-rudkov/database-monad/README.md

         );
         unitOfWork.registerNew(con, Contact.AccountId, account);

-        // pseudo code, as fflib doesn't support this Database.LeadConvert leadConvert = new Database.LeadConvert();
+        Database.LeadConvert leadConvert = new Database.LeadConvert();
         // ...

-        unitOfWork.registerLeadConvert(leadConvert);
-    }
+        unitOfWork.registerLeadConvert(leadConvert);    // pseudo code, as fflib doesn't support this }

     unitOfWork.commitWork();
 ```

 ### "Monad" approach

+It's hard to implement a true monad in apex, as it doesn't support passing functions as paremeters.

 ```
         List<Lead> leads = [select ... from Lead where ...];